IP Configuration: Configure IP Address and Network Settings

 Default URL Ports are used when generating URLs that point back to the appliance, such as session keys generated from the representative console.
 When the default ports are blocked on the network (or can be expected to fail for any other reason), you can change the default URL ports to have generated URLs spawn with the ports that you specify.
 Whatever ports you enter should also be listed in the Server Listen Ports; otherwise, the default ports are not connected.
 For example, if you enter 8080 in the Default URL Port field, make sure 8080 is also in the HTTP or HTTPS Listen Port field.
 Unlike the listen port fields, you cannot enter more than one port in either of the URL port fields.
 You cannot enter the same port in both fields.

 When adding or editing an IP address, choose whether that IP should be enabled or disabled.
 Select the network port on which you would like this IP to function.
 The IP Address field sets an address to which your appliance can respond, while Subnet Mask enables Bomgar to communicate with other devices.

 When editing an IP address that is on the same subnet as another IP address for this appliance, choose if this IP address should be Primary.
-When this box is checked, the appliance will designate this IP address to be the primary or originating IP address for the subnet.
-This helps, for example, to ensure that any network traffic originating from the appliance on that subnet will match and comply with defined firewall rules.
+When this box is checked, the appliance designates this IP address to be the primary or originating IP address for the subnet.
+This helps, for example, to ensure that any network traffic originating from the appliance on that subnet matches and complies with defined firewall rules.